ezratweaver/adw-bluetooth/README.md

 ## About This Project

-A Bluetooth device manager built for tiling window managers like Hyprland and Niri.
+A fully featured bluetooth device manager built for tiling window managers like Hyprland and Niri.
 For NixOS and Arch Linux users who want GNOME's Bluetooth functionality without the full GNOME desktop.

 ## Installation